SpatialUMN/EllipticalHotspots/README.md

 ## Download and Run
 ### [How to import a GitHub project into Eclipse](https://github.com/collab-uniba/socialcde4eclipse/wiki/How-to-import-a-GitHub-project-into-Eclipse)
 ### Set Variables
-Open [`RunElliptic.java`](https://github.com/SpatialUMN/EllipticalHotspots/blob/master/src/elliptical/RunElliptic.java) file, change line 6 - 10.
+Open [`RunElliptic.java`](https://github.com/SpatialUMN/EllipticalHotspots/blob/master/src/elliptical/RunElliptic.java) file, change line 6 and 7.
 `dataset_path` is the path to your activity file.
-`Method` set Method = 1 if you want to use grid method, set Method = 0 if you need naive method.
-`step_size` only has effect if you choose naive method.
-It is the step length used on denominator.
-`writeFile` only has effect if you choose naive method.
-It is the path to save the output result.
 `theta` only has effect if you choose grid method.
 It is the log likelihood ratio threshold.
 ### Output Results
+The output will contain the method name, basic information of the study area, all the ellipse information, and the running time.
-* For Grid-based Approach [here](https://github.com/SpatialUMN/EllipticalHotspots/blob/master/Grid_output) is an outcome example you might see.
+[Here](https://github.com/SpatialUMN/EllipticalHotspots/blob/master/Grid_output) is an outcome example you might see.
-* For Naive Approach, the result will looks like [this](https://github.com/SpatialUMN/EllipticalHotspots/blob/master/naive_output.txt)